-The PEZA is a government corporation that operates, administers and manages Ecozones around the country.
+The Fiscal Incentives and Review Board (FIRB) exercises policy making and oversight functions on all Registered Business Enterprises (RBE) and Investment Promotion Agencies (IPA).
+One of such IPA is the Philippine Economic Zone Authority (PEZA).
+PEZA operates, administers and manages Ecozones around the country.
 Ecozones, which are generally created by proclamation of the President of the Philippines, are areas earmarked by the Government for development into balanced agricultural, industrial, commercial, and tourist/recreational regions.

 An Ecozone may contain any or all of the following: industrial estates, export processing zones, free trade zones, and tourist/recreational centers.
-PEZA-registered enterprises located in an Ecozone are entitled to fiscal and non-fiscal incentives such as income tax holidays and duty free importation of equipment, machinery and raw materials.
+PEZA-registered enterprises located in an Ecozone are entitled to fiscal and non-fiscal incentives such as income tax holidays (ITH), special corporate income tax rate (SCIT) of 5%, Enhanced Deductions (ED), and duty free importation of equipment, machinery and raw materials.